oracle-livelabs/security/oracle-universal-authenticator/authenticate-with-oua/authenticate-with-oua.md

 ## Task 3: Passwordless Authentication with Windows and OAM Protected Applications

-1. From your Windows desktop click in the shortcut EBSAppsAndroid7 to start the emulator with the Android 7 image.
+1. From your Windows desktop click on the shortcut <<Emulator Shortcut>> to start the emulator with the Android 7 image.

-2. Once the Android emulator is started, within Android click in the Google Chrome icon (located at the bottom of the emulator window).
+2. Once the Android emulator is started, within Android click on the Google Chrome icon (located at the bottom of the emulator window).

-3. In the browser window enter the URL in the Search or type web address box to access the OUA self-service console.
+3. In the browser window, enter the URL in the Search or type web address box to access the OUA self-service console.
   E.g. use the following URL and credentials:

     ```